tjnorred/Infrastructure/README.md

 # Infrastructure
-A collection of new and old scripts written to manage infrastructure

-More coming soon

-*This repo was deleted and being repopulated
+This repo is made up of scripts and vagrant files to manage the infrastructure of my home lab and media server.
+YMMV on their functionality.